pythonanywhere/help_pages/articles/DjangoManagementCommands.md

 message.reply(f"You just said {message.contents}")
 ```

-So now, let's use that imaginary API to write a custom management command that
+Let's use that imaginary API to write a custom management command that
-builds the more complex bot that was described earlier, to reply to each message
+implements the more complex bot that was described earlier, to reply to each message
 with the most recent comment left on our site by the user with the username provided
 in the message: